WebDev-Guild/webdev-guild.github.io/apprentice/css/flexbox.md

 ## Assignments

-- Complete the following CodePen assignments:
+- Fork and complete the following CodePen assignments:
   - [Flexbox Assignment 1](https://codepen.io/alexanderson1993/pen/LjpEvP?editors=1100)
     - Using only Flexbox, change the CSS of the Codepen to look like this reference image: